lucasjoliveau/doc/fr/developer/reference/frontend/qweb.md

 A `Function`.
 If present, called before compiling each DOM node to template code.
-In Odoo Web, this is used to automatically translate text content and some attributes in templates.
+In Konvergo ERP Web, this is used to automatically translate text content and some attributes in templates.
 Defaults to `null`.

 1